 This is a common defense mechanism and sign of dominance used by these lizards to ward off predators.

-You might also notice their dark beard flaring out or extending out towards you.
+You might also notice their dark beard flaring or extending towards you.

-They are attempting to make themselves look bigger and more threatening, so back off for a little while displaying this behavior.
+They are attempting to make themselves look bigger and more threatening, so you need to back off for a little if they display this behavior.

 Bearded dragons make a low hissing sound when threatened or upset.

-Running and hiding away from you when you reach into the tank.
+Running away from you when you reach into the tank

 Your beardie might be skittish for a while until they get used to your presence.